ivangfr/springboot-react-basic-auth/README.md

 ## Demo

-- The gif below shows a `user` loging in
+- The gif below shows a `user` loging in:

   ![user-login](documentation/user-login.gif)

-- The gif below shows an `admin` loging in
+- The gif below shows an `admin` loging in:

   ![admin-login](documentation/admin-login.gif)